LArSoft/larsoft.github.io/wiki/FNAL_Redmine_tricks.md

 >  This is a block of text that is collapsed by default.\
 >  It can be expanded by clicking a link.

-Mathematical formulas with LaTeX(#Mathematical-formulas-with-LaTeX)
+Mathematical formulas with LaTeX
 ----------------------------------------------------------------------

     {{latex($\beta\tau\Theta\theta$)}}

 > ![\$\\beta\\tau\\Theta\\theta\$](/redmine/wiki_external_filter?index=0&macro=latex&name=b9207d95767c15eba1c44746b98e0ff410eb2c90fe6ff97d0b448ec349fc12f5)

-Other tricks with LaTeX(#Other-tricks-with-LaTeX)
+Other tricks with LaTeX
 ----------------------------------------------------

 Today’s date:\